Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meanwhile, in Latin America and the Caribbean, growth is expected to slow from 2.2% in 2023 to 2.1% in 2024, before recovering to 2.5% in 2025.
 The biggest surprise comes from Brazil, where growth is expected to reach 3% this year, thanks to stronger private consumption and investment in the first half of the year.
 However, in 2025, Brazil may be affected by tighter monetary policy and the risk of a labor market downturn.
 Although per capita GDP in South American economies remains higher than in emerging Asia, the gap is gradually narrowing.
 South American countries have abundant natural resources - gas, oil, grain, rare metals - but the index of these resources is "stagnant" due to a lack of industrial machinery and administrative barriers, as well as political instability in the region.
 Meanwhile, the “Asian dragons” are rapidly industrializing and have more open business environments.

-Finally, in Eurasia, Türkiye’s economic growth is expected to slow to 3% this year, from 5% in 2023, as it battles hyperinflation that has gripped the country for the past two years.
-Russia’s economic growth in 2024 was revised up from 3.2% in July to 3.6%, but will fall to 1.3% in 2025 due to labor and investment shortages.
+Finally, in Eurasia, Türkiye’s economic growth is expected to slow to 3% this year, from 5% in 2023, as it battles hyperinflation that has raged for the past two years.
+Russia’s economic growth in 2024 was revised up to 3.6% from the July forecast of 3.2%, but will fall to 1.3% in 2025 due to labor and investment shortages.

 According to VNA